Good Govt Recent

 2. to establish, or preserve, a social frameworkwith enough structure, and enough flexibility, enough space, so this can and does happen.

-I tend to believe our American Constitutional structure would be effective as an outline for a structure for such deep freedom and equality.
+I tend to believe our American Constitutional structure would be effective as an outline for a structure for such deep opportunity and equality.

 There are problems: